 Getting started is easy — Just create an account on the platform of your choice and create a profile.
 Most websites will require some basic information about your demographic to pair you with surveys, including age range, gender, family status, and income.
 The information will be kept private.

 You may have to answer a few more questions to determine if you are part of the consumer base that is relevant to their product or market (such as if you have heard of a product, if you are in the market for the product, if you’ve ever used a similar product, etc.) After you’ve answered these introductory questions, you’ll either be moved on to a survey, or they will notify you when one is available.

 If you have a car and some free time, you can start making money by driving.
 Now more than ever, companies are looking for independently licensed and insured drivers to use their own vehicles to make deliveries or carry passengers to their destinations.
 If this sounds like something you might be interested in, look into signing up with Uber, Lyft, Amazon Flex, Skip The Dishes, and more.

 Sell Your Old Stuff Online

-If you have old unused consoles, phones, and other tech lying around, or a closet full of clothes you don’t wear anymore, why not post your items online?
-You can bring in some extra money while decluttering your home.
+If you have old unused consoles, phones, and other tech lying around, or a closet full of clothes you don't wear anymore, why not post your items online?
+Apps like Decluttr allow you to bring in some extra money while decluttering your home.

 Become a Freelancer